longhorn/website/content/docs/1.4.0/references/settings.md

 > Default: `false`

 The setting enables fast replica rebuilding feature.
 It relies on the checksums of snapshot disk files, so setting the snapshot-data-integrity to **enable** or **fast-check** is a prerequisite.

+#### Timeout of HTTP Client to Replica File Sync Server

+> Default: `30`

+The value in seconds specifies the timeout of the HTTP client to the replica's file sync server used for replica rebuilding, volume cloning, snapshot cloning, etc.

 ### Snapshot